justinpombrio/cs2951y-reading-notes/reactions.md

 I saw a confusion about probability in a Nautilus article today that I only know how to explain if the author (a physicist) believes that the probability of an event is independent of your knowledge.
 This is a *really* fundamental mistake.
-Are misconceptions more common than conceptions?
-For intro CS students they are.
-Should I bet, by default, that no one understands anything, until very explicitly proven otherwise?
+(It's also why there's a picture of a pipe on my wall.)
+Are there misconceptions like this that experienced computer scientists live with?

+And intro CS students seem to have just about every possible misconception.
+Does "learning" consist of picking a random hypothesis consistent with the evidence and believing it until it's unequivocally disproven?

 (For curiosity, the article is [here](http://cosmos.nautil.us/feature/120/the-crisis-of-the-multiverse);